 Benefits of Eating Your Fruit and Vegetables

-Consuming the recommended daily intake of fruit and vegetables consistently is the best way to maintain optimal health and wellbeing.
-Some benefits which may be experienced from this include regular bowel movements, a reduced risk of degenerative conditions, more energy, healthy blood cholesterol and blood glucose support.
-Some other benefits include weight management, improved immunity and overall improved vitality and wellbeing.
+Consuming the recommended daily intake of fruit and vegetables consistently is the best way to maintain optimal health and well-being.
+Some benefits that may be experienced from this include regular bowel movements, reduced risk of degenerative conditions, more energy, healthy blood cholesterol, and blood glucose support.
+Some other benefits include weight management, improved immunity, and overall improved vitality and wellbeing.

 Fiber is also great for attaching to toxins in the digestive tract and excreting these from the body.
 Eliminating such toxins may be helpful in reducing the risk of degenerative diseases in the digestive tract.

 The recommended daily intake of fruit and vegetables for children and adults is two servings of fruit and three servings of vegetables per day.
 This can be easily achieved if you incorporate these into your meals throughout the whole day.

 Fruit: pear, kiwifruit (Chinese gooseberry), apple, stone fruit (peaches, apricots, plums) citrus fruit (orange, grapefruit), and berries (blueberries, strawberries, raspberries).

 Vegetables: broccoli, brussels sprouts, carrot, potato, sweet potato, asparagus, green beans, kale.